GoogleCloudPlatform/community/tutorials/cleaning-up-at-scale/index.md

           --topic=unused-instances --message-body='{"label":"env=test"}'

     The `schedule` is specified in [unix-cron format](https://cloud.google.com/scheduler/docs/configuring/cron-job-schedules).
-    A `*` in every field means the job runs every minute, every hour, every day of the month, every month, every day of the week.
+    A `*` in every field means that the job runs every minute, every hour, every day of the month, every month, and every day of the week.
-    More simply put, it runs once per minute.
+    More simply put, the job runs once per minute.

-    If scanning large numbers of VMs, running less often (such as once an hour) is likely sufficient.
+    If scanning large numbers of VMs, running less often (such as once per hour) is likely sufficient.

-The job is now visible in `gcloud scheduler jobs list`.
-You can also see the jobs in the console: Tools > Cloud Scheduler

-Scheduler execution logs for the job are visible via the Logs link for each job.
+    You can verify that the job has been created with the following command:

+        gcloud scheduler jobs list

+    Jobs also appear on the [**Cloud Scheduler** page](https://console.cloud.google.com/cloudscheduler) in the Cloud Console.
+On that page, you can view execution logs for each job by clicking **View** in the **Logs** column.

-## Test the automated clean-up
+## Test the automated cleanup

 1. Create a test instance labeled `env=test` with a two-minute TTL: